Optimal Data Selection: An Online Distributed View: Introduction

-Another line of work we build on is distributed submodular maximization.
-Parallelization of submodular optimization algorithms across different machines in the MapReduce framework is the focus of \cite{kumar2015,mirrokni2015,barbosa2015,barbosa2016,mirzasoleiman2015,mirzasoleiman2016,liu2018}.
-Closer to our setting of interest is \cite{,mirzasoleiman2013} which explores the multi-agent regime.
-In particular, they show that for non-streaming, $k$-cardinality-constrained optimization of a submodular, nonnegative objective and $M$ agents, its possible to achieve a $O(1/\min(M,k))$ constant approximation to the value of the optimal subset from the agents' pooled original sets.
-All the aforementioned distributed selection approaches are non-streaming.
-To the best of our knowledge, we present the first proposal for a \emph{streaming} distributed submodular maximization algorithm, accompanied by theoretical guarantees.
-Furthermore, we attain the same scaling in $M$ even though we are restricted to the streaming setting.
+To our knowledge, we provide the first theoretical guarantees and proposals for \emph{online distributed} submodular maximization algorithms. \cite{clark2014,golovin2010} study distributed online submodular maximization for sensor selection and resource-constrained networks, but allow points to be selected multiple times to learn an unknown value function over rounds.
+In our work, we do not permit repeated selection of points.
+Parallelization of offline distributed submodular maximization algorithms across different machines using the MapReduce framework is the focus of \cite{barbosa2015,kumar2015,mirrokni2015,mirzasoleiman2015,barbosa2016,mirzasoleiman2016,liu2018}.
+Close to our setting of interest is the multi-agent/machine regime in \cite{mirzasoleiman2013}.
+They show that for offline, $k$-cardinality-constrained optimization of a submodular, nonnegative objective with $M$ agents, it's possible to achieve a $O(\nicefrac{1}{\min(M,k)})$ constant approximation to the value of the optimal subset from the agents' pooled original sets.
+Even though we restrict to the streaming setting in this work, we achieve the same type scaling in $M$ and $k$ as in the offline setting.

-We also draw inspiration from the extensive literature on submodular optimization \cite{bach2013} for real-world applications, such as representation, summarization, and network modeling \cite{kempe2003,dueck2007,leskovec2007,agrawal2009,elarini2009,bilmes2011,das2011,elarini2011,lin2011,tschiatschek2014,das2012,rodriguez2012,sipos2012,dasgupta2013,bairi2015,zheng2014}.
-In particular, \cite{kothawade2021, kaushal2021} introduced a general framework for pool-based active learning with submodular information measures \cite{iyer2015,iyer2021} (combinations of submodular functions which generalize information-theoretic quantities such as mutual and conditional information and conditional entropy beyond random variables to arbitrary sets).
-Importantly, they focused on correcting real-world cases of class imbalance, presence of out-of-distribution samples, and redundancy in unlabeled datasets with active labeling.
-However, their framework is non-streaming and requires that the entire unlabeled dataset be stored in random-access memory, which is infeasible for many real-world applications.
+We also draw inspiration from the literature on submodular optimization \cite[]{bach2013} for real-world applications, such as representation, summarization, and network modeling [\cite{kempe2003,dueck2007,leskovec2007,agrawal2009,elarini2009,das2011,elarini2011,bilmes2011,lin2011,das2012,rodriguez2012,sipos2012,dasgupta2013,tschiatschek2014,zheng2014,bairi2015}].
+Of particular interest are \cite{kothawade2021, kaushal2021} who introduced a general framework for non-streaming active learning with submodular information measures \cite[]{iyer2021,iyer2015}.
+They focused on correcting, with active labeling, real-world cases of class imbalance, presence of out-of-distribution samples, and redundancy in unlabeled data sets.